Management Bulletin 17-14

 If you have questions regarding the information provided in this MB, please e-mail email@example.com.
 Responses will be posted in the near future to a CDE Budget Implementation Frequently Asked Questions (FAQ) Web page.
 Contractors are encouraged to refer to the FAQ Web page before submitting questions.

-For questions specifically related to a current client, please contact your Early Education and Support Field Services Consultant by phone at 916-322-6233.
+For questions specifically related to a current client, please contact your Early Learning and Care Field Services Consultant by phone at 916-322-6233.
 A listing of Field Services Consultant regional assignments is located on the CDE Consultant Regional Assignment Web page at http://www.cde.ca.gov/sp/cd/ci/assignments.asp.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to California EC Section 33308.5.